 Parents and child need to work towards a positive relationship

 The court stated that the father was making a sincere and concerted effort to “welcome (the child) and connect with her,” adding that the mother was not doing enough to promote the relationship, including failing to impose consequences, stating the mother “must immediately take assertive and consequential parenting steps to achieve a meaningful improvement in (the father’s) access visits with (the child).”

 Going forward, the court ordered the parents to continue to work with the mediator to determine how access will unfold, with them to start on a weekly basis and gradually increase in length.
 The court also ordered that neither parent shall videotape the child or the other parent during visits and that the child must sleep in her own bed.

-For questions that only a family law lawyer can answer your questions about custody & access, contact Howie Johnson Barristers & Solicitors at 519.973.1500 or contact us online.
-Howie Johnson Barristers & Solicitors has been a fixture of the family law community of Windsor and Essex County for over 25 years, and so understandably, many prospective clients come to the firm through referrals from current or past clients, and also through referrals from lawyers, accountants, medical professionals and marriage counsellors.
+For questions that only a family law lawyer can answer your questions about custody & access, contact Johnson Miller Family Lawyers at 519.973.1500 or contact us online.
+Johnson Miller Family Lawyers has been a fixture of the family law community of Windsor and Essex County for over 25 years, and so understandably, many prospective clients come to the firm through referrals from current or past clients, and also through referrals from lawyers, accountants, medical professionals and marriage counsellors.